stratapp/stratapp-website/_posts/2019-06-25-stratapp-is-easy-to-implement-but-clients-still-manage-change-for-the-best-results.md

   software"
 seo_title: "#stratapp breaks new ground on implementing strategy execution and collaboration software"
-seo_description: " \n#stratapp is configured to work ‘out of the box’.
-The client can focus their energy and resources on proactively managing change and getting their teams fully engaged on what’s possible."
+seo_description: " \n#stratapp breaks new ground on implementing strategy execution and collaboration software. #stratapp is configured to work ‘out of the box’.
+The client can focus on proactively managing change and getting their teams fully engaged on what’s possible."
 author: Ash Richardson
 banner_image: "/uploads/helloquence-61189-unsplash.jpg"
 slug: stratapp breaks new ground on implementing strategy execution and collaboration